3oheme/3oheme.github.com/_posts/2020-02-20-so-long-and-thanks-for-all-the-fish.markdown

 * I've played tons of different roles: frontend developer, graphic designer, Head of User Experience, UI designer, project manager, agile and lean advocate, researcher, product designer...
 * I've organised and facilitated more workshops than I can remember 😅
 * Designed hundreds of screens, features, UI components, flows, prototypes, copys, emails, landings...
 * But the most important bit: **I've had the opportunity to work and build a friendship with a mind-blowing bunch of wonderful and talented people**.
-Every day I've been able to learn from them, laugh, have fun and build the best real estate marketplace.
+Every day I've been able to learn from them, laugh, have fun and build the best real estate marketplace, and that's something I will take with me forever.

 I'm so lucky to have made some great friends in this adventure.
 <br>